kreadir/skystream/README.md

 9. Setup Wi-Fi sync to automatically refresh your apps in background

 ### 💻 Windows / macOS / Linux
-1. Download the appropriate zip/tar file for your OS (`skystream-windows.zip`, `skystream-macos.zip`, `skystream-linux.tar.gz`, etc.).
+1. Download the appropriate file for your OS (`skystream-windows.exe`, `skystream-macos.dmg`, `skystream-linux.deb`, etc.).
-2. Extract the archive.
+2. Install the app.
-3. Run the executable (`skystream.exe`, `skystream.app`, or `./skystream`).
+3. Run the application from your app launcher or terminal.
-   - *macOS Note: You may need to Right Click -> Open to bypass the "Unidentified Developer" warning.*
+   - *macOS Note: If you see an “Unidentified Developer” warning, go to Settings → Privacy & Security and click Open Anyway to allow the app (one-time step).*
    - *Linux Note: You may need to install the following packages:*
      ```bash
      sudo apt-get update